JessiChartier/EUAIActOverviewForBE/Week 2 Core Tech Requirements/Week 2.b Doing/3 Sys Arch and Transparency Exercise.md

 Note:
 Your submission with feedback and the conversation you have with the AI TA will be recorded as part of your completion.

-<p style="text-align: center;">Questions?</p>
+**Questions?**
-Ask the AI TA.
+Ask the [AI TA](https://chatgpt.com/g/g-67b5fb834f3c81919fabc4f3af4d7070-eu-ai-act-checker).
 Make sure you specifify that you're working on the Systems Architecture and Transparency excercise before asking your questions.

 -----
 ### Example System